 I’m celebrating 18 years of cavity-free children this year!
-I’m not sure which shocks me more- that I will have an 18 year old or that we’ve made it through 18 years and 8 children without a single drilling.
+I’m not sure which shocks me more- that I will have an 18-year-old or that we’ve made it through 18 years and 8 children without a single drilling.
 Or that we’ve done it without any fluoridated city water, jugs of fluoridated water for baby, or nasty little fluoride rinses in homeroom.
-I honestly can’t remember if we’ve ever even bought fluoridated toothpastes for our children.
+I honestly can’t remember if we’ve ever even bought fluoridated toothpaste for our children.
 We made the switch ourselves somewhere close to 15 years ago and have been cavity-free right alongside our children.

 I didn’t have too many little children before I realized that I couldn’t keep buying a $6 tube of fluoride-free toothpaste every week.
 After all, those squeeze tubes are so much fun to play with, don’t you know?
 I needed a natural solution that masked the saltiness of the baking soda yet was sweet enough to encourage them to want to brush their teeth, and minty enough to freshen their breath.
 Sweet and Minty Tooth Powder was our winner.